Holy orders in the Catholic Church: Bishops

 Bishops are chosen from among the priests in the Catholic Church.
 Among Eastern Catholic Churches, which permit married priests, bishops must be widowers or unmarried.
 Catholic bishops are often ordinaries (leaders) of territorial units called dioceses.

-The ordination of bishops through the laying on of hands is a central tenet in Catholicism, as it provides for the apostolic succession required by the church and its teaching of the Nicene creed.
+The ordination of bishops through the laying on of hands is a central tenet in Catholicism, as it provides for the apostolic succession required by the church and its teaching of the Nicene Creed.
 The church believes that each bishop is a "Successor of the Apostles", and is endowed with the same fullness of the Holy Spirit that Jesus gave to the apostles at Pentecost, as seen in John 20:21-23.
-For this reason, any bishop with apostolic succession can validly ordain any priest as a bishop, though it is only licit if they receive a mandate to do so from the pope (can.
-1013).
-Any bishop who consecrates a bishop without such a mandate is excommunicated latae sententiae (automatically) (can.
-1387).
+For this reason, any bishop with apostolic succession can validly ordain any priest as a bishop, though it is only licit if they receive a mandate to do so from the pope.
+Any bishop who consecrates a bishop without such a mandate is excommunicated latae sententiae (that is, automatically).

-Only bishops can administer the sacrament of holy orders (can.
-1012).
-When consecrating another bishop, it is generally required that two other bishops join the consecrating bishop in the ordination (can.
-1014).
+Only bishops can administer the sacrament of holy orders.
+When consecrating another bishop, it is generally required that two other bishops join the consecrating bishop in the ordination.
 In the Latin Church, usually only bishops may licitly administer the sacrament of confirmation, but if an ordinary priest administers that sacrament illicitly, without an indult (reserved to the Holy See prior to Vatican II, and reserved to the local Ordinary after the New Code of Canon Law was promulgated), it is nonetheless considered valid.
 In Eastern Catholic Churches, confirmation is done by parish priests via the rite of chrismation, and is usually administered to both babies and adults immediately after their baptism.